Adopt-A-Park or Trail Program

 Role of the Volunteer

 - Organize park or trail cleanups.
-Some helpful times include Earth Day Spring Cleanup around April 22 and a Fall Cleanup after leaves have dropped.
+Some helpful times include the annual Spring into Clean and a Fall Cleanup after leaves have dropped.

 - Report hazardous litter items, such as needles, immediately to City staff.